 - Berkshires: May as well be another plane of existence.
 Often treated as a part of upstate New York with the serial numbers filed off.

 - Central Mass: 50/50 split between rednecks and bedroom communities for Boston, Worcester, and (as you head south) Hartford.
-Also Lovecraft Country, particularly Athol (which formed the basis for Dunwich), and you also want to avoid Fitchburg and Leominster like the plague.
+Also Lovecraft Country, particularly Athol (which formed the basis for Dunwich, and Route 2 for the Aylesbury Pike), and you also want to avoid Fitchburg and Leominster like the plague.

 - Merrimack Valley: Suburban sprawl and lots of it, especially as you cross into New Hampshire (Nashua in particular is legendary for its vast loosely-connected web of strip malls, chain restaurants, and office parks near the Mass border).
 Do not, under any circumstances, ever enter Lawrence unless you have a deathwish.